 The removal and exchange of radiotherapy damaged implants must take place within five years of you completing your radiotherapy treatment.
-We will only pay for each of these

 We will only pay for each of these operations once (or two fat transfer surgeries), regardless of how long you remain a member of AXA PPP healthcare.